Olson Tree Care

 Leaning Trees

-A Tree Service removing a Leaning Tree due to risk is understandable, but it may not always be prudent.
+Tree Services removing Leaning Trees due to perceived risk may understandable, but it may not always be prudent.
 Weight distribution is an easy fix for the tree, dedicating cellular growth to beef up density and volume.
 Stress on the roots can aerate the soil, stimulating new root growth anchoring the tree.
+These observations should be understood by a Des Moines Arborist.

-Some common mistakes that Olson Tree Care in Des Moines, Iowa has seen other Arborists make on Leaning Trees...
+Some common mistakes that Olson Tree Care has seen other Arborists in Des Moines make on Leaning Trees...

 - Tree Thinning or Canopy Reduction to lighten the load.
 Removal of foliage reduces food production and decreases uptake, which restricts needed structural growth.
-Some Tree Trimming Techniques may be helpful but an ISA Certified Arborist Consultation would be advisable.
+Some Tree Pruning Techniques may be helpful but an Consultation would be advisable.

 - Adding Soil to the roots as an anchor.
 This reduces moisture to the roots and weighs down the original soil, risking compaction and reduced pore space.
 This action may cause soil stress leading to tree decline.